Mise en abyme

-In Western art history, mise en abyme ([miz ɑ̃n‿abim]; also mise en abîme) is a formal technique of placing a copy of an image within itself, often in a way that suggests an infinitely recurring sequence.
-In film theory and literary theory, it refers to the technique of inserting a story within a story.
-The term is derived from heraldry and literally means "placed into abyss".
+In Western art history, mise en abyme ([miz ɑ̃n‿abim]; also mise en abîme) is the technique of placing a copy of an image within itself, often in a way that suggests an infinitely recurring sequence.
+In film theory and literary theory, it refers to the story within a story technique.

+The term is derived from heraldry, and means placed into abyss (exact middle of a shield).
 It was first appropriated for modern criticism by the French author André Gide.

-A common sense of the phrase is the visual experience of standing between two mirrors, seeing as a result an infinite reproduction of one's image.
+A common sense of the phrase is the visual experience of standing between two mirrors and seeing an infinite reproduction of one's image.
 Another is the Droste effect, in which a picture appears within itself, in a place where a similar picture would realistically be expected to appear.
-That is named after the 1904 Droste cocoa package, which depicts a woman holding a tray bearing a Droste cocoa package, which bears a smaller version of her image.
+The Droste effect is named after the 1904 Droste cocoa package, which depicts a woman holding a tray bearing a Droste cocoa package, which bears a smaller version of her image.

 Heraldry

 In the terminology of heraldry, the abyme or abisme is the center of a coat of arms.
 The term mise en abyme (also called inescutcheon) then meant “put/placed in the center”.
 It described a coat of arms that appears as a smaller shield in the center of a larger one (see Droste effect).

-A complex example of mise en abyme is seen in the coat of arms of the United Kingdom for the period 1816–1837, as used by King George III.
+A complex example of mise en abyme is seen in the coat of arms of the United Kingdom for the period 1801–1837, as used by Kings George III, George IV and William IV.
 The crown of Charlemagne is placed en abyme within the escutcheon of Hanover, which in turn is en abyme within the arms of England, Scotland, and Ireland.

 Medieval examples

-While art historians working on the early-modern period adopted this phrase and interpreted it as showing artistic "self awareness", medievalists tended not to use it.
+While art historians working on the early-modern period adopted this phrase and interpreted it as showing artistic "self-awareness", medievalists tended not to use it.
 Many examples, however, can be found in the pre-modern era, as in a mosaic from the Hagia Sophia dated to the year 944.
 To the left, Justinian I offers the Virgin Mary the Hagia Sophia, which contains the mosaic itself.
 To the right, Constantine I offers the city of Constantinople (now known as Istanbul), which itself contains the Hagia Sophia.

 More medieval examples can be found in the collection of articles Medieval mise-en-abyme: the object depicted within itself, in which Jersey Ellis conjectures that the self-references sometimes are used to strengthen the symbolism of gift-giving by documenting the act of giving on the object itself.
 An example of this self-referential gift-giving appears in the Stefaneschi Triptych in the Vatican Museum, which features Cardinal Giacomo Gaetani Stefaneschi as the giver of the altarpiece.